sdpalley/docs.erisindustries.com/tutorials/advanced/contracts-deploying.md

 # Fixup your epm.yaml

-Next we need to make an epm.yaml and make it look something like this:
+Next we need to make an epm.yaml. **Protip:** Get it with: `curl -X GET https://raw.githubusercontent.com/eris-ltd/coding/master/contracts/advtut/epm.yaml -o epm.yaml`.
+It should look like this:

 ```yaml
 jobs: